Loading...

 Problem (3): Determine the magnitude and direction of the electric field at a point in the middle of two point charges of $4\,\rm \mu C$ and $-3.2\,\rm \mu C$ separated by $4\,\rm cm$?

-Understand more about electric charge by solving these practice problems on electric charge.
+Understand more about the electric charge concept by solving these practice problems on electric charge.

 Problem (4): In the vicinity of point charge $q$, we place a $0.2\,{\rm \mu C}$-charge so that a force of $5\times 10^{-5}\,{\rm N}$ applied to it due to the charge $q$.
 Find the electric field produced by this unknown charge $q$.

-The electric field problems are a closely related topic to Coulomb's force problems
+The electric field problems are closely related to Coulomb's force problems.

 Problem(5): An electron is released from rest in a uniform electric field of magnitude $E=100\,{\rm N/C}$ and gains speed.